Vanilaa/ece5725.github.io/index.md

 #### Spotifyd

-turn Raspberry Pi device into a device on your Spotify account
+We also followed a Youtube tutorial on [how to turn Raspberry Pi device into a device on Spotify account](https://www.youtube.com/watch?v=GGXJuzSise4)

+Mainly, we added a config file in which we specify the Spotify account logins and added the device we wanted to use to play music which is RPi.